Import Analytics goals & transactions into AdWords Conversion Tracking

-In addition to importing Analytics Goals and transactions into AdWords Conversion Tracking, you can also view Analytics metrics—like Bounce Rate, Avg.
+In addition to importing Analytics goals and transactions into AdWords Conversion Tracking, you can also view Analytics metrics—like Bounce Rate, Avg.
 Session Duration, and Pages/Session—on your AdWords Campaigns and Ad groups tabs.
-To learn how, read See Google Analytics data in AdWords reports.
+To learn how, read about adding Analytics data to AdWords reports.

 - After you've linked your AdWords and Analytics accounts, wait 30 minutes for the imports to be ready.
 Then, sign in to your AdWords account, click the Tools tab, and select Conversions.